LLNL/SSAPy/JOSS/paper.md

 are predominantly used via graphical user interfaces (e.g., The General Mission Analysis Tool; @Hughes2014 or the Systems Tool Kit) and are not optimized for large scale simulation on HPC systems.
 Orbital modeling codes that can be run on HPC systems (e.g., REBOUND; @Rein2012) lack full observable generation and modeling capabilities with uncertainty quantification.
-Existing N-body propagators (e.g., Orekit; @OREKIT_2024) (e.g., Tudat; @TUDAT) rely on spherical harmonics or model the Moon as a point-mass, whereas SSAPy incorporates more comprehensive physical modeling relevant for cislunar dynamics.
+Existing space dynamics libraries such as Orekit (@OREKIT_2024) and Tudat (@TUDAT) have comprehensive and many overlapping features with SSAPy.
+However, one point of difference is that they rely on spherical harmonics or model the Moon as a point mass, whereas SSAPy incorporates more comprehensive physical modeling relevant to cislunar dynamics.
 SSAPy, with its full-featured modeling framework and scalable, parallelizable functionality, fills the gap in the orbital software landscape.